Khabweri/pacgen-crud-generator/README.md

 This command will generate:

 A model with migration
-A controller with resourceful methods
+A controller with all resourceful methods
 Views (index, create, edit, show)
 Routes for the CRUD operations

 Configuration
-No additional configuration is required out of the box.
-However, you can customize the generated views and controllers as needed for your application. also you need to manually import the classes in the controller with resourceful methods
+However, you can customize the generated views and controllers as needed for your application. also you need to manually import the Model classes in the controller

 Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
+If you find this project helpful and want to support its development, you can donate via:
+- **[PayPal] email(andrewkhabweri@gmail.com)**: You can donate securely via PayPal.

+Your contributions will help in maintaining and improving this project.
+Thank you for your support!

 License
 The Laravel CRUD Generator is open-source software licensed under the MIT license.